Mk-Ahmed/instantsystem-recruitment/README.md

 ## Past time

 - one hour for setup a hello word using spring boot included all dependencies .
-- two hours studying the doc of https://data.grandpoitiers.fr/api/v2/console
+- one hour studying the doc of https://data.grandpoitiers.fr/api/v2/console

 ## Workspace prerequisites